-It’s a parent’s nightmare to be woken up at midnight by their child for an intense pain or a possible swelling.
-Before you do anything, give your child a glass of saltwater to rinse their mouth, and help them floss around the tooth that’s hurting.
+It’s a parent’s nightmare to be woken up at midnight by their child for intense pain or possible swelling.
+Before you do anything, give your child a glass of salt water to rinse their mouth, and help them floss around the tooth that’s hurting.

-My Child has a chipped/broken permanent/baby Tooth
+My Child has a chipped/broken baby Tooth

-You can stop the blood with a piece of clean cotton gauze with a pressure pack Gather any broken pieces you can find and bring them with you, preferably stored in milk/saline water.
-This can be reattached.
+You can stop the blood with a piece of clean cotton gauze with a pressure pack.
+Gather any broken pieces you can find and bring them with you, preferably stored in milk/saline water.
+It can be reattached.

 My Child Has Knocked out a Baby Tooth

 Call our clinic as soon as you can.
 We likely will not replant the tooth but will need to check for damage to the adjacent or developing permanent teeth.

 Needless to say, losing a permanent tooth is much more worrisome than losing a baby tooth.
-Try to put the tooth back in its socket while being careful to only touch the part used for chewing i.e the crown part.
+Try to put the tooth back in its socket while being careful to only touch the part used for chewing, i.e., the crown part.

 You can also keep it in a container of milk or a child’s own saliva.
 An appointment should be made within an hour of the accident as every minute counts.